Frequently Asked Questions (FAQs)

 What is the Hastings Youth Council and how is it related to the Youth Advocate Program in Hastings?

-The Hastings Youth Council is an official committee of volunteer community members appointed by the Hastings mayor and Board of Trustees that oversees the staff and programs of the Youth Advocate Program and Youth Employment Services as well as has developed many of its own programs and ventures such as Hastings K.I.D.S.(Kids Involved Doing Service), What's Cooking?, Help-a-Child, etc. In addition, the Council has established partnerships with the school district, local law enforcement and other local charitable organizations or institutions.
+The Hastings Youth Council is an official committee of volunteer community members appointed by the Hastings mayor and Board of Trustees that oversees the staff and programs of the Youth Advocate Program and Youth Employment Services as well as has developed many of its own programs and ventures such as Mercy College Internship, Hastings K.I.D.S.(Kids Involved Doing Service), What's Cookin?, Bingo Battle, Help-a-Child, etc. In addition, the Council has established partnerships with the school district, local law enforcement and other local charitable organizations or institutions.

 Where is the Hastings food pantry, what kinds of food items do you primarily need as donations, and what hours is it open?